tf.image.convert_image_dtype

 positive representable number for the data type.

-This op converts between data types, scaling the values appropriately before casting.
+This op converts between data types, scaling the values appropriately before

 Usage Example: